 The chosen projects will be developed in collaboration with Goldsmiths researchers and creative practitioners, and supported by student volunteers.
 Whether you’re a local history buff who needs help coming up with a creative interpretation of your idea, or a creative in need of historical research and technical support, we will find the right match for you.

-Expressions of interest should be submitted by 9am on Monday, 31 May 2021, with funding regarding which projects will be developed announced by Friday, 18 June 2021.
+Expressions of interest should be submitted by midnight on Friday, 18 June 2021, with funding regarding which projects will be developed announced in early July.

 Eligibility For your Expression of Interest to be considered, it must:

 Be led by Lewisham residents and / or organisations based in the borough

 Relate to people, events, places or broader themes from Lewisham’s post-war past

 Seek to gather new insights into Lewisham’s past through engagements with its people and their memories

 Include ideas for new artistic and cultural activities to share the stories you uncover

 You may submit as many expressions of interest as you like, although only one will be funded per person / organisation